XantreDev/article-css-in-js/README.md

 }
 ```

-Btw we can just use classes and not suffer how to determine what the component HTML element or try to change it.
+Btw, we could simply use classes, avoiding the hassle of identifying or altering component HTML elements.

 ```tsx
 <Button as="a" />;